 The archived DCI specification 1.2 has parts of earlier versions of these standards in the document.
 The standards have changed since then as errors have been corrected and equipment has improved.

 Some current DCI DCP/cinema specifications:

 - DCI DCPs uses these ST 428-1:2019 example aspect ratios:

 Flat 1.85:1 1998 1080

-- ST 431-1:2006 tells us to use 14 fL/48 cd/m2 screen brightness.
+- ST 431-1:2006 tells us to use 14 fL/48 cd/m2 screen brightness with a DCI white test image, (16 fL with a projector white test image.)
 If the screen brightness is much lower or higher when screening the DCP, the colors, contrast and details will look different.